Blocplay Entertainment Inc.: Blocplay Announces Option Grant

-Toronto, Ontario--(Newsfile Corp. - January 8, 2021) -Blocplay Entertainment Inc. (CSE: PLAY) (the "Company") is pleased to announce it has granted 2,600,000 options to purchase common shares of the Company exercisable at a price of $0.165 per share and expiring on January 8, 2026, to certain directors, officers and consultants of the Company.
+Toronto, Ontario--(Newsfile Corp. - January 13, 2021) - Blocplay Entertainment Inc. (CSE: PLAY) (the "Company") is pleased to announce it has granted 500,000 options to purchase common shares of the Company exercisable at a price of $0.18 per share and expiring on January 12, 2026, to certain directors, officers and consultants of the Company.
 The common shares issuable upon exercise of the options are subject to a four-month hold period from the original date of grant.

 For further information, please contact: